Tibowl/KCCacheProxy/ReadMe.md

 ======
 0. This bot requires [Node](https://nodejs.org/en/)
 1. Install dependencies with `npm i`
-2. You can start the proxy server with `npm start` Optionally you can preload assets at this point, see "Preloading" for more information.
+2. You can start the proxy server with `npm start`.
+Optionally you can preload assets at this point, see "Preloading" for more information.
 3. To use this in your browser, an extension like [Proxy SwitchyOmega](https://chrome.google.com/webstore/detail/proxy-switchyomega/padekgcemlokbadohgkifijomclgjgif)
 4. Add a new profile, set the HTTP proxy server to `localhost` and port to `8081`

 ![preview](https://i.imgur.com/w6wHZeM.png)
 5. In autoswitch, add two URL wildcard conditions that point to the profile created in the previous step.
 In the first condition put `http://<your kc server ip>/kcs/*` and in the second `http://<your kc server ip>/kcs2/*`.
 You can find your KC server ip in the network tab of devtools when playing the game, or checking the output of the preloader.

 ![preview](https://i.imgur.com/cwBrda5.png)
 6. Save your changes and enable the `Auto Switch` profile.

 ![preview](https://i.imgur.com/Z32Ga5J.png)

 Don't forget to start the proxy server each time you want to use it.

 **NOTE**: You can **NOT** run both the preloader and proxy server at the same time.

 Preloading